-5.25 Strategic Policy CN1 requires the layout of new developments to incorporate biodiversity net gain, areas of open space and tree-planting as a key means of adapting to climate change.
+- 5.24 Strategic Policy CN1 requires the layout of new developments to incorporate nature-based solutions, biodiversity net gain, areas of open space and tree-planting as a key means of adapting to climate change.
+The policy sets out further support for increased canopy covers, the use of appropriate types of vegetation and planting and the provision of green roofs within designs.
 These considerations are likely to provide benefits for local ecosystems.
-As such, a minor positive effect is expected in relation to IIA objective 9: biodiversity and geodiversity for this policy.

-5.26 The promotion of opportunities for composting through Strategic Policy CN1 will help to achieve more sustainable waste management practices.
+As such, a minor positive effect is expected in relation to IIA objective 9: biodiversity and geodiversity for this policy. - 5.25 The promotion of opportunities for composting through Strategic Policy CN1 will help to achieve more sustainable waste management practices.
+The policy also sets out a support for the re-use and refurbishment of existing buildings where possible.
 Therefore, a minor positive effect is expected in relation to IIA objective 12: natural resource for this policy.
 Policy CN2 sets out the requirement for developers to demonstrate at the planning stage, the impact a development will have in terms of energy use and adherence to the energy hierarchy.
-This is linked to encouragement in the Local Plan for developers to consider the role of embodied carbon in the design process.
+This is linked to encouragement in the Local Plan in Policy CN8 for developers to consider the role of embodied carbon in the design process.
 The re-use/refurbishment of existing buildings on a site is generally more energy efficient than demolition and new development.
 This approach will support the re-use of existing buildings and structures in the District and potentially minimise the need for greenfield land take.
-A minor positive effect is therefore expected for Policy CH2 in relation to IIA objective 12: natural resources.

-5.27 Policies CN1 and CN4 ensure that the consideration of water use management and conservation is incorporated into the design process of new developments.
+A minor positive effect is therefore expected for Policy CH2 in relation to IIA objective 12: natural resources. - 5.26 Policies CN1 and CN4 ensure that the consideration of water use management and conservation is incorporated into the design process of new developments.
 Strategic Policy CN1 requires developments to consider mechanisms such as rainwater recycling and greywater harvesting.
 Policy CN4 is set out to directly address the achievement of higher levels of water efficiency at developments.
 The policy outlines specific water efficiency standards, including reference to achieving a maximum capacity use of 100 litres/person/day in residential development.
 Therefore, significant positive effects are expected in relation to IIA objective 13: water resources for Policies CN1 and CN4.

-5.28 As part of the approach to ensuring development is adapted to a changing climate, Policy CN1 requires the consideration of measures that minimise the risk and impact of flooding.
+5.27 As part of the approach to ensuring development is adapted to a changing climate, Policy CN1 requires the consideration of measures that minimise the risk and impact of flooding.
 The policy specifically refers to the incorporation of SuDS and rainwater gardens as key examples.
 As such, a minor positive effect is expected for IIA14: flood risk for this policy.

-Policies CN5, CN6 and CN7
+Policies CN5, CN6, CN7 and CN8

-- Policy CN5 Renewable and low carbon energy schemes; - Policy CN6 Micro energy generation schemes; and - Policy CN7 Energy storage.
+- Policy CN5 Renewable and low carbon energy schemes; - Policy CN6 Micro energy generation schemes; - Policy CN7 Energy storage; and - Policy CN8 Embodied carbon.

-5.30 This group of policies sets out the approach to mitigating climate change in Winchester District through the support for the delivery of infrastructure for renewable, low carbon energy and micro energy schemes, as well as energy storage.
+5.29 This group of policies sets out the approach to mitigating climate change in Winchester District through the support for the delivery of infrastructure for renewable, low carbon energy and micro energy schemes, as well as energy storage.
 This includes support for community energy schemes.
-The likely sustainability effects of Policies CN5 to CN7 are set out in Table 5.4 and described below the table.
+The likely sustainability effects of Policies CN5 to CN8 are set out in Table 5.4 and described below the table.